rolpotamias/handy/README.md

 </br>

 ## Public release models
+Both shape and appearance models have been publicly available for research and education purposes.
+To obtain access to the models, you need to complete and sign the user agreement form (can be found in this repository, user_agreement.pdf).
+This agreement should be completed by a full-time academic member.
+The form should be signed, and emailed to Rolandos Alexandros Potamias (r.potamias@imperial.ac.uk) and Stylianos Ploumpis (s.ploumpis@gmail.com).
+We will verify your request and contact you on how to download the model package.
+Note that the agreement requires that:

-Both shape and appearance models will be publicly available for research and education purposes soon.
+The models along with their corresponding derivatives are used for non-commercial research and education purposes only.
+You agree not copy, sell, trade, or exploit the model for any commercial purposes.
+In any published research using the models, you cite the following paper:

+Handy: Towards a High Fidelity 3D Hand Shape and Appearance Model, RA Potamias, S.Ploumpis, S.Moschoglou, V.Triantafyllou and S. Zafeiriou, Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June, 2023

 ## Citation

 If you find this work is useful for your research, please consider citing our paper.

 ```
-@InProceedings{potamias2023handy,
+@InProceedings{Potamias_2023_CVPR,
     author    = {Potamias, Rolandos Alexandros and Ploumpis, Stylianos and Moschoglou, Stylianos and Triantafyllou, Vasileios and Zafeiriou, Stefanos},
-  title = {Handy: Towards a high fidelity 3D hand shape and appearance model},
+    title     = {},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
     month     = {June},
-  year = {2023}
+    year      = {2023},
+    pages     = {4670-4680}
 }
 ```